Mom/Dad need a Nursing Home NOW!

 It’s all perfectly legal, ethical and has been successfully used with hundreds of families just like yours.
 But every case is different and our past success can not guarantee that it will work for you.
 I need to evaluate your case.

 Explaining how one achieves eligibility for Medicaid long term care benefits in a crisis situation is difficult.
 While I think of myself as a reasonably good teacher capable of explaining difficult concepts in simple plain English, the vocabulary of Medicaid is much like the vocabulary of the United States Tax Code (IRS).
 It’s unintelligible.
-So what I’ll do here is give you a “101” course on crisis planning and encourage you to call me ASAP, come in and let me explain to you (in person) how I can help your family.
+So what I’ll do here is give you a “101” course on crisis planning and encourage you to call me ASAP, to come in and let me explain to you (in person) how I can help your family.

 Medicaid Crisis Planning “101”